toiosoiovoio/PMR446callsign/README.md

 # PMR446callsign

-PMR446callsign is a telegram bot writing in Python.
+PMR446callsign is a telegram bot written in Python.

 Needs pyhton..., pip, and sqlite3 to be installed on you system.